Receiving carvytki hero

 STEP 2: GENETICALLY MODIFYING YOUR T CELLS

-~4 WEEKS*
+~4 TO 5 WEEKS*

 Between cell collection and pre-infusion treatment, your doctor may prescribe additional therapy to treat your multiple myeloma, often called bridging therapy.